Medical Receptionist: Job Duties, Career Outlook, and Education Prerequisites

 What Educational Requirements Should I Meet?

-Monster.com showed in April 2011 that professional experience and computer proficiency are important to prospective employers.
+Monster.com showed that professional experience and computer proficiency are important to prospective employers.
 Many high school vocational programs offer courses that teach typing and office skills, as do most community colleges.
 Medical receptionists usually require specialized training to learn the language in their industry, so a course in medical terminology may be helpful.
 Diploma programs may also be available for prospective medical receptionists in vocational schools.
 Additionally, the increased use of electronic health records has added to the need for strong technological skills.
 A strong sense of confidentiality is also important, since privacy laws surrounding medical records have increased.